odoo/documentation/content/administration/install/deploy.rst

 The solutions to support livechat/motifications in a WSGI application are:

-* Deploy a threaded version of Odoo (instead of a process-based preforking one) and redirect only requests to URLs starting with ``/longpolling/`` to that Odoo, this is the simplest and the longpolling URL can double up as the cron instance.
+* Deploy a threaded version of Odoo (instead of a process-based preforking one) and redirect only requests to URLs starting with ``/websocket/`` to that Odoo, this is the simplest and the websocket URL can double up as the cron instance.
-* Deploy an evented Odoo via ``odoo-gevent`` and proxy requests starting with ``/longpolling/`` to
+* Deploy an evented Odoo via ``odoo-gevent`` and proxy requests starting with ``/websocket/`` to
-  :option:`the longpolling port <odoo-bin --longpolling-port>`.
+  :option:`the gevent port <odoo-bin --gevent-port>`.

 .. _deploy/streaming: